Program Fees and Estimated Residential Expenses

 Master of Arts in Human Services Counseling

-Master of Arts in Counseling - Community and School
+Master of Arts in Counseling - Campus or Online

 You may wish to call the Psychology & Counseling Admissions Office in early spring to confirm the exact amount of tuition for the upcoming academic year.
 Psychology & Counseling school tuition may be paid through one or a combination of the following means: savings, personal and/or family resources, TIP (Tuition Installment Plan), employer reimbursement, donors, scholarships, grants, GI Bill, loans, employment or outside scholarship opportunities.
 Plans to cover tuition should be completed prior to arrival on campus.
 Loan funds may be electronically transferred to the Business Office and generally available for payment at registration with adequate lead-time.
 Late fees will be imposed if student's account becomes past due.